biofer76/docker-ansible/README.md

 ## First!

-You can download the Ansible Docker image from Docker Hub or build in your local environment from this source.
+You can download the Ansible [Docker image from Docker Hub](https://hub.docker.com/r/devxops/ansible) or build in your local environment from this source.

 ## Run

-Quick way from Docker hub (for building Docker image go to Build section):
+Quick way, pull image from https://dockerhub.com and start to play (for building skip and go to Build section):

 ```
 docker run --rm -t devxops/ansible <ansible command and arguments>